blast-project/CoreBundle/Resources/doc/README-Usages.md

                                                   # ↘ An other way to do the same things automagically is to use the trait Librinfo\CoreBundle\Admin\Traits\HandlesRelationsAdmin within your
                                                   # Sonata Admin form instead of the Librinfo\CoreBundle\Admin\Traits\Base
             Sonata\AdminBundle\Form\FormMapper:   # The class of objects that needs to be configured (here the edit/create form)
+                title: this is the form view title
+                titleTemplate: 'myBundle:Dir:myEditTemplate.html.twig'
                 remove: [name, id]                # The fields that need to be removed from inheritance (array)
                 add:                              # What we want to display (associative array)
                     text:                         # The name of a field that needs to be directly injected (without any tab)